Saddle-billed stork: Description

-It is spectacularly plumaged; both the female and male appear identical when perched but the female shows much more white in the primaries in flight.
+It is spectacularly plumaged; both the female and male appear identical when perched, but the female shows much more white in the primaries in flight.
 The head, neck, back, wings, and tail are iridescent black, with the rest of the body and the primary flight feathers being white.
 Juveniles are browner grey in plumage.
 The massive bill is red with a black band and a yellow frontal shield (the "saddle").
 The legs and feet are black with pink hocks.
 On the chest is a bare red patch of skin, whose colour darkens during breeding season.

 Behaviour

 The saddle-billed stork is silent except for bill-clattering at the nest.
-Like most storks, it flies with the neck outstretched, not retracted like a heron; in flight, the large heavy bill is kept drooping somewhat below belly height, giving it a distinctive appearance.
+Like most storks, it flies with its neck outstretched, not retracted like a heron; in flight, the large, heavy bill is kept drooping somewhat below belly height, giving it a distinctive appearance.
 This makes it easily recognizable, even if seen from a distance.
-It has been suggested that due to the large size and unusual appearance in flight, this species is the basis for the "big bird" and kongamato cryptids.
+Due to the large size and unusual appearance in flight, this species is suggested to be the basis for the "big bird" and kongamato cryptids.